-- 5. Read and discuss the God's Story section of the participants' page. - 6.
-Highlight the following discussion points. - The Bible is composed of two parts: the Old Testament and the New Testament. - Ine New Testament begins with the Gospel of Matthew and ends with the Book of Revelation. • The Old Testament begins with Genesis and - The New Testament begins with the Gospel of
+- 5. Read and discuss the God's Story section of the participant page. - 6.
+Highlight the following discussion points: - The Bible is composed of two parts: the Old Testament and the New Testament. - The Old Testament begins with Genesis and the story of creation and ends with the Book of the prophet Malachi. - The New Testament begins with the Gospel of Matthew and ends with the Book of Revelation.

 - There are many different translations of the Bible.
-(Refer the children to the translations they have among them at today's session.) - The translation of the Bible used in the Catholic Mass and at other Catholic liturgies is the New American Bible. - The Catholic Bible has seven extra books in the Old Testament: Tobit; Judith; 1st Maccabees; 2nd Maccabees; Baruch; Wisdom; and Sirach (Ecclesiasticus). - 7.
+(Refer the children to the translations they have among them at today's session.) - The translation of the Bible used in the Catholic Mass and at other Catholic liturgies is the New American Bible. - The Catholic Bible has seven extra books in the Old Testament: Tobit; Judith; 1 Maccabees; 2 Maccabees; Baruch; Wisdom; and Sirach (Ecclesiasticus). - 7.
 Read aloud each of the Scripture passages listed below.
 After reading each one, stop and invite volunteers to share what they think the Scripture passage teaches us.